-Once a small and slightly unknown Colorado town, Longmont has exploded in popularity over the recent years.
+Once a small and slightly unknown Colorado town, Longmont has exploded in popularity in recent years.
 Along with that explosion came skyrocketing housing prices.
-A lot of this growth can be blamed on the growth of Boulder, Colorado.
-Because Longmont is just a short drive down highway 119 from Boulder, many former Boulder residents migrated to Longmont in search of lower housing costs.
-Since then, the landscape has changed drastically with new builds all along the western edge of town.
+Much of this growth can be attributed to the growth of Boulder, Colorado.
+Because Longmont is just a short drive down Highway 119 from Boulder, many former Boulder residents migrated to Longmont in search of lower housing costs.
+Since then, the landscape has changed dramatically with new builds all along the western edge of town.
 There is also a large development of high end homes on the southwest side of town where houses are selling for well over the 1 million dollar mark.

-Greeley is a mixed bag of housing that accommodates its diverse set of citizens.
-Greeley is home to the University of Northern Colorado which is the states 3rd largest university.
-Greeley is also home to Colorado largest meat packing plant, just outside the city.
+Greeley has a mix of housing that accommodates its diverse set of citizens.
+Greeley is home to the University of Northern Colorado which is the State’s 3rd largest university.
+Greeley is also home to Colorado’s largest meat packing plant, just outside the city.
 The homes vary widely from older college housing, to small 1950s and 60s homes, to larger and newer suburban developments.
 The city can generally be broken up into those 3 parts as well, with the university in the center, the older homes on the east and south side, and the newer homes on the east side of the town.

-Generally speaking, the further west you get in the city, the newer the homes will be.
+Generally speaking, the farther west you get in the city, the newer the homes will be.
 There is also a slew of more rural homes around the city as well.
 Many of these properties are on wells.
 These are good candidates for our water quality test.
-There is also quite a bit of newer builds on the northwest side of the town near to the business park.
+There are also quite a bit of newer homes on the northwest side of the town near to the business park.